PyLink/PyLink/docs/technical/pmodule-spec.md

 - `self.hook_map`: this is a `dict`, which maps non-standard command names sent by the IRCd to those used by [PyLink hooks](hooks-reference.md).
     - Examples exist in the [UnrealIRCd](https://github.com/GLolol/PyLink/blob/1.0-beta1/protocols/unreal.py#L24-L27) and [InspIRCd](https://github.com/GLolol/PyLink/blob/1.0-beta1/protocols/inspircd.py#L25-L28) modules.
 - `self.conf_keys`: a set of strings determining which server configuration options a protocol module needs to function; see the [Configuration key validation](#configuration-key-validation) section below.

+### Server, User, Channel classes
+PyLink defines classes named `Server`, `User`, and `Channel` in the `classes` module, and stores dictionaries of these in the `servers`, `users`, and `channels` attributes of a protocol object respectively.

+- `irc.servers` is a dictionary mapping server IDs (SIDs) to `Server` objects.
+If a protocol module does not use SIDs, servers are stored by server name instead.

+- `irc.users` is a dictionary mapping user IDs (UIDs) to `User` objects.
+If a protocol module does not use UIDs, a pseudo UID (PUID) generator such as [`classes.PUIDGenerator`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/classes.py#L1710-L1726) *must* be used instead.
+    - The rationale behind this is because plugins tracking user lists are not designed to removing and adding users when they change their nicks.
+    - When sending text back to the protocol module, it may be helpful to use the [`_expandPUID()`](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/classes.py#L1213-L1231) function in `PyLinkNetworkCoreWithUtils` to expand these pseudo-UIDs back to regular nicks.

+- `irc._channels` and `irc.channels` are [IRC case-insensitive dictionaries](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/structures.py#L114-L116) mapping channel names to Channel objects.
+    - The key difference between these two dictionaries is that `_channels` is powered by `classes.ChannelState` and creates new channels *automatically* when they are accessed by index.
+This makes writing protocol modules easier, as they can assume that the channels they wish to modify always exist (no chance of `KeyError`!).
+    - `irc.channels`, on the other hand, does *not* implicitly create channels and is thus better suited for plugins.

+The `Channel`, `User`, and `Server` classes are initiated as follows:

+- `Channel(irc, name)` - First arg is the protocol object, second is the channel name.
+- `User(irc, nick, ts, uid, server, ident='null', host='null', realname='PyLink dummy client', realhost='null', ip='0.0.0.0', manipulatable=False, opertype='IRC Operator')` - These arguments are essentially the same as `spawn_client()`'s.
+- `Server(irc, uplink, name, internal=False, desc="(None given)")`
+    - The `uplink` (type `str`) option sets the SID of the uplink server, or *None* for both the main PyLink server and its uplink.
+    - The `name` option sets the server name.
+    - The `internal` boolean sets whether the server is an internal PyLink server.
+    - The `desc` option sets the server description, when applicable.

 #### IRC object variables